danmclachlan/atem-tally-pi-standalone/README.md

 4. Go into the directory and configure the application with the camera angle and the GPIOs that you would like to use with your Raspberry Pi

     ```
-    cd atem-tally-pi
+    cd atem-tally-pi-standalone
     nano config.js
     ```

-    Inside you'll see 2 values that you can edit.
+    Inside you'll see 4 values that you can edit.
 By default it uses GPIO 17 for program tally, and GPIO 27 for preview tally.
 Edit these values according to your hardware set up.
+    You'll also need to specify the IP address of your ATEM device, and the camera number to track on this PI device.

     ```
     const config = {
 	    "programGpio": 17,
-	    "previewGpio": 27
+	    "previewGpio": 27,
+        "atemIp": "192.168.1.30",
+        "camera":1
     }
     ```